django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Your goal (#3)

-* Ask someone on Slack for a pet ID that isn't yours.
+* Ask someone on Zulip for a pet ID that isn't yours.
 Then
 * Modify it somehow.
 * For more hints, press '`s`'
 * **Check your learning**: Send a private message to your instructor, saying which function has the bug.